Week 13 | Molding and casting

 This week focuses on understanding the fundamentals of molding and casting as a digital fabrication process.
 The goal is to explore how to transform a designed geometry into a physical object by creating molds and producing casts using different materials.

-Molding and casting is essentially a process where a liquid material is poured into a shaped cavity and allowed to solidify, resulting in a final part that replicates the mold geometry .
+Molding and casting is a process where a liquid material is poured into a shaped cavity and allowed to solidify, resulting in a final part that replicates the mold geometry.
 This week combines material knowledge, machining, and design considerations to achieve accurate and clean results.

 Group Assignment

-In the group assignment, first we reviewed the safety data sheets for each of your molding and casting materials, then made and compared test casts with each of them, and then compared mold making processes.
+In the group assignment, we first reviewed the safety data sheets for each molding and casting material, then made and compared test casts with each of them, and compared different mold-making processes.

-For the individual assignment, I am making a mold that can be used later in our research group.
-My plan is to design a mold of a human brain and test it using casting.
+For the individual assignment, I created a mold that can be used later in our research group.
+My plan was to design a mold of a human brain and test it using casting.

 Design Brain Mold

-I got the 3D model from BigBrain Project, which provides a very detailed 3D model of the human brain.
-Scientists scanned a real brain in very thin slices and reconstructed it digitally, image reference.
+I obtained the 3D model from the BigBrain Project, which provides a very detailed 3D model of the human brain.
+Scientists scanned a real brain in very thin slices and reconstructed it digitally (image reference).

 I downloaded the brain STL 3D model and inserted both the left and right hemispheres into Fusion 360 as mesh models: